-One thing you need to know when you get a new pet is that soon they will have you wrapped around their paw.
-Even as you are on your hands and knees cleaning up their mess, you still love them and want to do things that make them happy.
-One of the things that makes Charlotte happy is eating.
-She loves these Homemade Cat Treats that I make her, but to add some variety, I created a different cat treat recipe that contains catnip.
-If there anything my cat can’t get enough of, it’s catnip!
+If you have a cat then you know how much you can come to love them and how you want to do things that make them happy.
+One of the things that makes my cat happy is eating her cat food.
+She also loves these Homemade Cat Treats that I make her, but to add some variety, I created a different cat treat recipe that contains catnip.
+If there anything my cat can't get enough of, it's catnip!

 The cat treats take just minutes to make.
 Combine all of the ingredients in a large bowl.